dotto59/finitestate/README.md

   return;
 }
 ```
-Finally, you loop() cycle will be pretty simple and identical for almost any project using FSM:
+Finally, your loop() cycle will be pretty simple and identical for almost any project using FSM:
 ```
 void loop() {
   // State execution